SSTGroup/relationship_structure_identification/README.md

-# Simulations for Robust Subgroup Identification
+# Simulations for Robust Subgroup Identification Using Independent Vector Analysis

 This package contains the code for reproducing the simulations of our paper: